 Rupert Murdoch stepping down as chairman of News Corp. and Fox

-Rupert Murdoch, the longtime head of News Corp. and Fox, will step down as chairman and take on the role of emeritus chairman, Fox announced Thursday.
+Rupert Murdoch, the longtime head of News Corp. and Fox, will step down as chairman and take on the role of emeritus chairman, capping a seven-decade career that built a media dynasty ranging from cable television to tabloid newspapers and turned him into one of the world's most influential media executives.

-Lachlan Murdoch, one of Rupert Murdoch's sons, will become the sole chair of News Corp. and continue as executive and CEO of Fox Corp.
+Lachlan Murdoch, Rupert Murdoch's eldest son, will become the sole chair of News Corp. and continue as executive and CEO of Fox Corp, Fox announced Thursday.
+Rupert Murdoch will take on his new role at the companies' next shareholder meetings, which are scheduled for mid-November.

-Rupert Murdoch, 92, is exiting News Corp. and Fox at a time the media businesses are facing a number of challenges, including a bruising trial — and nearly $800 million settlement — over a defamation lawsuit after Fox News aired unfounded claims that Dominion voting systems were used to rig the 2020 presidential election.
+Rupert Murdoch, 92, exits News Corp. and Fox at a time the media businesses are facing a number of challenges, including the fallout from a bruising trial, and nearly $800 million settlement, over a defamation lawsuit after Fox News aired unfounded claims that Dominion Voting Systems equipment was used to rig the 2020 presidential election.

-Murdoch became one of the foremost media executives of the last half century by building a network of tabloids, cable and broadcast TV, and entertainment assets, many known for espousing conservative ideas.
+Murdoch became one of the foremost media executives of the last half century by building an extensive network of tabloids, cable and broadcast TV, and entertainment assets, many known for espousing conservative ideas.
+He's also one of the world's wealthiest media executives, with a net worth of $8.3 billion, according to the Bloomberg Billionaires Index.

 In the statement, Lachlan Murdoch said his father would "continue to provide valued counsel to both companies."